Hermann, Missouri

-The city is the commercial center of the Hermann American Viticultural Area, whose seven wineries produce about one-third of the state's wine.
+Described as a Rhineland village, the city is the commercial center of the Hermann American Viticultural Area, whose seven wineries produce about one-third of the state's wine.
 Designated in 1983, it is one of the first federally recognized American Viticultural Areas.
-The designation recognized the renaissance of an area of vineyards and wineries established by German immigrants during the mid-19th century.
+The designation recognized the renaissance of an area of vineyards and wineries established by Rhinelanders during the mid-19th century.
 Shut down by Prohibition, it began to revive in the 1960s.

 Hermann holds a Maifest during the third weekend in May and an Oktoberfest the first four weekends in October.
 Hermann also calls itself the sausage-making capital of Missouri.